compulim/react-dictate-button/README.md

 - Recognition aborted
   1.  `onProgress({})`
   2.  `onProgress({ results: [] })`
-  3. While speech is getting recognized, set `props.disabled` to `false`, interrupting dictation
+  3. While speech is getting recognized, set `props.disabled` to `false`, abort recognition
   4.  `onError({ error: 'aborted' })`
 - Not authorized to use speech or no audio device is availablabortable: truee
   1.  `onError({ error: 'not-allowed' })`